kdeldycke/kevin-deldycke-blog/content/posts/how-to-wake-up-early-the-geekest-way.md

   * Take care of time zone (system time and local time are very different).

-  * Check that your volume is not muted and crank the volume up !
+  * Check that your volume is not muted and crank the volume up!

   * Run the `mplayer /home/kevin/music/CoolCavemen/AllCoolHits/*.flac > /dev/null 2>&1 /dev/null` command alone in another terminal before you go to sleep to be sure it work (i.e. to check that all sound-related sub-systems are loaded).